Jokkeph/RTX2MNC/README.md

 ## Flags(see --help for details):
+The dashes represent the arguments that will work together.
+Three dashes(---) is optional flags.<br />
+The PNG combining arguments are only to be used together and not with any other arguments except -pout.
 <pre><code>
--h, --help       show this help message and exit -defon DEFON     Directory of directories containing dicom files, must be
+-h, --help       show this help message and exit

+-defon DEFON     Directory of directories containing dicom files, must be
                  the ones that the RT is defined on or no output -yaxis YAXIS     Directory of directories containing dicom files,